Durham man hit by car outside gas station, critically injured

 Speed, drugs, and alcohol do not appear to be factors in the crash.

-No charges have been filed.
+No charges will be filed.